top of page

 Sun- Late afternoon for Registration, welcome remarks, programming, and reception

-Tue – Full day of programming and evening poster session/networking reception
+Tue – Full day of programming with an afternoon break for site seeing/networking

 Wed – Half day of programming